 Northern Link Road is the name of the sharply winding and precipitous ascent in a steep and narrow zig-zag road in Dominica, in the Caribbean Sea.
 It’s a 1st gear road all the way, with an average of 10,25%.

 The road has a length of 7,2 km.
 It starts in Penville (or Pennville), a village in Dominica's Saint Andrew Parish at an levation of 265m above the sea level.

 After 2,7km, the road climbs up a mountain pass, at an elevation of 542m (1,778 ft) above the sea level.
 Starting from Penville, the ascent is 2,7 km long.
-Over this distance, the elevation gain is 277 heightmeters.
+Over this distance, the elevation gain is 277 meters.
 The average percentage is 10,25%.

 The road ends in Tanetane, a small village near Portsmouth, on Dominica's northwest coast.
 The surface of the road is asphalted.
 It's extremely steep with hairpins and blind corners.